ljfranklin/terraform-resource/README.md

 Options from these two locations will be merged, with fields under `put.params.terraform` taking precedence.

 * `terraform.source`: *Required.* The location of the Terraform module to apply.
-These can be local paths, URLs, GitHub repos and more.
+These can be local paths, URLs, GitHub repos, and more.
 See [Terraform Sources](https://www.terraform.io/docs/modules/sources.html) for more examples.

 * `terraform.vars`: *Optional.* A collection of Terraform input variables.